RoopeshNair/SmartHotel360-public-web/README.md

 If you want to deploy this application to your own Azure subscription, see [this setup guide](./doc/demo-setup.md) for instructions.

 # Demo Scripts
 There is a detailed step-by-step demo script in the [demoscripts](./demoscripts/) folder of this repo that you can use in your own presentations.
 In order to perform the demos, you will need to deploy the application resources to Azure first.
 See [this setup guide](./doc/demo-setup.md) on how to do that.
+Supports multi-stage Docker compose.

 # Contributing